-3.7.1.
+3.7.2.
 PURPOSE

-Post-tenure reviews are aimed at facilitating faculty development, and ensuring intellectual vitality and competent levels of performance by all faculty throughout their professional careers.
+Periodic Peer Reviews (PPR) are aimed at facilitating faculty development, and ensuring intellectual vitality and competent levels of performance by all faculty throughout their professional careers.
 In both regards, the goal is to maximize the talents of tenured faculty within the broad array needed for effective performance of the units and the Institute.

-Post-tenure reviews are both retrospective and prospective, inasmuch as they recognize past contributions and provide the means for continuous intellectual and professional growth.
+Periodic Peer Reviews are both retrospective and prospective, inasmuch as they recognize past contributions and provide the means for continuous intellectual and professional growth.
 It is recognized that, within the traditional mix of professional activities, different emphases may be appropriate at different stages in a faculty member's career.
-As a faculty development tool, the review aims to assist a tenured faculty member in formulating a multi-year plan of professional growth and activity in teaching, research, and service based on his or her interests and the needs and mission of the unit and the Institute.
-To assure professional competence, the review aims to assess the tenured faculty member's effectiveness in teaching, research, and service over a multi-year period.
+As a faculty development tool, the review provides an opportunity to assist a tenured faculty member in formulating a multi-year plan of professional growth and activity in teaching, research, and service based on his or her interests and the needs and mission of the unit and the Institute.
+To assure professional competence, the review provides an opportunity to assess the tenured faculty member's effectiveness in teaching, research, and service over a multi-year period.
 Assessment of professional activities over a relatively long time span encourages faculty members to undertake projects and initiatives that do not readily lend themselves to annual evaluation.

 The Georgia Institute of Technology recognizes that the granting of tenure for university faculty is an important protection of free inquiry and open intellectual debate.
-This post-tenure review policy defines a system of periodic peer evaluation of all tenured faculty which is intended to enhance and protect the guarantees of tenure and academic freedom.
-It is recognized that posttenure reviews are most appropriately conducted by a committee of faculty peers.
+This Periodic Peer Review policy defines a system of periodic peer evaluation of all tenured faculty which is intended to enhance and protect the guarantees of tenure and academic freedom.
+It is recognized that Periodic Peer Reviews are most appropriately conducted by a committee of faculty peers.

-3.7.2.
+3.7.3.
 PROCEDURE

-All tenured faculty, including administrators, shall undergo a post-tenure review at least once every five years.
-Any promotion review of a tenured faculty member handled by the Institute's Promotion and Tenure (P&T) Committee will be considered as equivalent to a scheduled posttenure review.
-A faculty member who has offered a letter of resignation or retirement effective within three years of the scheduled post-tenure review should be exempted from the review.
-Administrators at the level of unit chair and above, for whom a separate periodic review policy is in place, are not covered by this procedure.
+All tenured faculty, including administrators, shall undergo a Periodic Peer Review at least once every five years.
+Any promotion review of a tenured faculty member handled by the Institute's Promotion and Tenure (P&T) Committee will be considered as equivalent to a scheduled Periodic Peer Reviews.
+A faculty member who has offered a letter of resignation or retirement effective within three years of the scheduled Periodic Peer Review should be exempted from the review.
+Administrators at the level of unit chair/head and above, for whom a separate periodic review policy is in place, are not covered by this procedure.
+Tenured faculty with administrative titles (other than unit chairs and above) are covered by this procedure.